 For more details, please refer to Docs.

-Migrating from the previous version?
+Migrating from the previous Loki4j version?
 Read the Migration Guide.

 Key Features:

 Zero-dependency.
-Loki4j does not bring any new transitive dependencies to your project, assuming that you already use
+Loki4j jar has a very small footprint.
+It does not bring any new transitive dependencies to your project, assuming you already use

 logback-classic

 for logging.
-See the example...Logging performance metrics.
-You can monitor Loki4j's performance (e.g. encode/send duration, number of batches sent, etc.) by enabling instrumentation powered by Micrometer.
+See the example...Performance metrics.
+You can monitor Loki4j's performance (e.g., encode/send duration, number of batches sent, etc.) by enabling instrumentation powered by Micrometer.
 Learn more...

 Project Status

-At the moment all the main logging features are implemented and stabilized.
+At the moment all the main logging features have been implemented and stabilized.

 Further development will be concentrated on bug fixes (if any), keeping up with new versions of Loki, and improving the codebase so it's easier to maintain.